AWS EKS

 Prerequisites

-All telemetry (logs, metrics, traces and security reports) at once
+Send All Telemetry Data (logs, metrics, traces and security reports)

-To enjoy the full Kubernetes 360 experience, you can send all your telemetry data to Logz.io using one single Helm chart:
+Send all of your telemetry data using one single Helm chart:

 helm install -n monitoring --create-namespace \